fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 The terms "semantically meaningful" and "semantically poor" are indicators of how much work is needed to do something useful within for example a mobile application.
 Reading, or in app developer terms parsing data in a certain format is just the first and often the easier step.
 Once the data is in a structure the app developer can handle, she needs to figure out what the data is about, or in other words understand its semantics.
 This is where the real work starts and this is harder in semantically poor data formats like CSV and JSON, as the indication about what the field value really means is completely up to the one providing the data and if available, often hard to understand for others.

 This is one of the main remarks when talking with PAT and RET: While a lot of data is available it lacks even the most basic form of relationship between the different data sets.
 They explained it on the example of Tripadvisor: While they have an impressive dataset for certain kind of data, it is not possible to relate it properly with for example Via Francigena.
 These are the kind of challenges they would like to see solved with Linked Data and that is where they need support by a tool.

-### The case for Linked Data

-Linked Data addresses some of the mentioned problems users see with Open data.
-It does that by providing a standardized format (RDF) which provides among others the following benefits:

-- Every piece of information (data) has its own identifier (URI/IRI).
-- Those identifiers can be resolved via the web (HTTP),
-- which acts as a generalized API for developers.
-- Standardized vocabularies describe the meaning of the data,
-- and allow to relate information with each other.
-- SPARQL is its standardized querying language.
-- Built-in support for multiple languages by using language-tagged string literals.

 Another example from PAT and RET shows how this can be useful for app developers and in the end for tourists visiting the regions.
 To promote local wines both regions provide a website called *Strada del Vino*, where one can find information about specific wines its wineyards.
 The two websites[^winepat][^wineret] are completely independent of each other and look pretty much different.
 In PAT there are more websites, among them *VisitTrentino*[^visittrentino], the official website for Trentino tourism and *TasteTrentino*[^tastetrentino], which provide data for *Strada del Vino* as well.
 Also most of the content is only available in Italian language excluding visitors from other countries which minimal or no Italian skills.
 Solutions for the future need to support multiple languages; RDF can facilitate this process by providing a data model which supports multiple languages by design.